-Environmental Science is a multidisciplinary field, the program is designed for students to obtain an understanding of the basic principles and applications of the following disciplines: biology, chemistry, physics, geology, regulatory and environmental policy, wetland ecology, and scientific research and writing.
-Students graduating from the Environmental Science program will be trained to collaborate with industries and environmental agencies to advance economic progress while maintaining sustainable ecosystems through compliance with environmental regulations.
-In addition to introducing basic scientific and environmental topics, we strongly emphasize developing the skills needed to understand, assess, predict and mitigate important environmental issues and problems.
+Environmental science is a multidisciplinary field, and the program is designed for students to obtain an understanding of the basic principles and applications of the following disciplines: biology, chemistry, physics, geology, regulatory and environmental policy, wetland ecology, and scientific research and writing.
+Students graduating from the environmental science program will be trained to collaborate with industries and environmental agencies to advance economic progress while maintaining sustainable ecosystems through compliance with environmental regulations.
+In addition to introducing basic scientific and environmental topics, we strongly emphasize developing the skills needed to understand, assess, predict, and mitigate important environmental issues and problems.

 - advanced graduate studies,

 - immediate employment at the bachelor’s level, and